khoi1908vn/acetone/README.md

 This project is private and not yet ready to receive pull requests.

-After this repo is public, all contribution is appreiciated!
+After this repo is public, any contribution is appreiciated!

 ## License